 The parent contribution is a central component to helping your child meet their educational expenses.
 While undergraduate costs can be significant, Stanford’s financial aid program can assist your family with these expenses.
 To better understand financial aid at Stanford, our section on How Aid Works can provide you with information about how we calculate your parent contribution and how aid eligibility is determined.

 Financing the Expected Parent Contribution

 You have many options when it comes to financing educational costs.
 The best option varies with individual family situations.
 Some families choose to use their student’s federal student loan eligibility to help finance the expected parent contribution.
 See our information about Federal Direct Loans for the student loan program most commonly used.
 Some families prefer to do any borrowing in the parents' names.
 The Federal Direct PLUS Loan is one available option.
-In addition, Stanford is working with SoFi to offer lower-cost parent loan options for parents with a good credit record.
-Feel free to review our comparison between the two loan programs on our Private/Alternative Parent Loans page.
+Private (non-federal) parent loans are another option to consider.
+We provide a chart comparing private parent loans and federal PLUS loans on our Private/Alternative Parent Loans page.

 Installment Payment Plan